kateharborne/SimSpin.jl/docs/src/index.md

         > sim_data = SimSpin.sim_data("path/to/SimSpin/example/SimSpin_example.hdf5")
     ```

-3. Build the datacube as a combination of a telescope, the galaxy particle data and some observation parameters (galaxy redshift, inclination and virial radius).
+3. Construct an environment in which the observation is taken.
+This specifies the redshift of the galaxy, its inclination, the virial radius and the seeing conditions respectively.
+We will set redshift to be 0.05, inclination to be 70 degrees, virial radius to be 200 and use no blurring.
+See [Environment Constructor](@ref) and [Blur Constructors](@ref) for more details.

     ```
+        > environment = SimSpin.Environment(0.05, 70, 200)
+    ```

+4. Build the datacube as a combination of the galaxy particle data, a telescope and an environment.

+    ```
-        > datacube = SimSpin.build_datacube(sim_data, telescope, 0.05, 70, 200)
+        > datacube = SimSpin.build_datacube(sim_data, telescope, environment)
     ```
 ## Functions
 ```@docs
 build_datacube